5-Day short break on Kauai

 Kauai is one of the oldest Hawaiian islands and its moniker, ‘The Garden Isle’, is an understatement really.
 The most verdant views of this tropical rainforested paradise are accessible only by boat, the forested interior is like a natural adventure park, and the canyon and cliff trails are colossal.
 This is a luxury Hawaii holiday for those who want to be immersed in Kauai’s natural heritage, be it bird or dolphin watching, botany or biodiversity.
 All with expert local guides who know Kauai’s best kept secrets.

 Responsible tourism on a luxury holiday in Hawaii is at the heart of everything we do.
-For that reason, each of your Kauai adventures supports important leaders of conservation, cultural heritage or social responsibility on the islands.
+For that reason, each Kauai adventures supports important leaders of conservation, cultural heritage or social responsibility on the islands.

 DAY 1